Jacob's Ladder (1990 film): Production

-Lyne, who downplayed Rubin's "intimidating" Old Testament themes, said that he prepared for making the film by watching "endless" documentary films about the war in Vietnam and reading "countless" chronicles of near-death experiences.
-The film's plot device of a long period of subjective time passing in an instant has been explored by several authors.
-A particularly strong inspiration for both Rubin and Lyne was Robert Enrico's 1962 short film An Occurrence at Owl Creek Bridge, one of Lyne's favorite films, which was in turn based on Ambrose Bierce's 1890 short story of the same title.
-Cinematographer Jeffrey L. Kimball based the film's dream sequences on the art of Francis Bacon.
+Lyne, who downplayed Rubin's "intimidating" Old Testament themes, prepared by watching documentary films about the war in Vietnam and reading chronicles of near-death experiences.
+The plot device of a long period of subjective time passing in an instant was inspired by Robert Enrico's 1962 short film An Occurrence at Owl Creek Bridge, one of Lyne's favorite films.
+Lyne said Jacob's Ladder depicted "a man's dying process ... while he remembers his wife and kid and while he imagines a life with Jezzie that he's never had.
+So it's his memory and imagination and essentially the whole film is just in his mind."
+The cinematographer Jeffrey L. Kimball based the dream sequences on the art of Francis Bacon.

-Tim Robbins and Elizabeth Peña were among the first actors to audition for the roles of Jacob and Jezzie, but Carolco Pictures initially demanded more established stars in the role.
-Dustin Hoffman, Richard Gere and Al Pacino were considered for the role of Jacob, while Andie MacDowell, Julia Roberts, Demi Moore and Madonna were considered for the role of Jezzie.
-Lyne ultimately decided to cast Robbins and Peña anyway.
-Cast in the role of Jacob, Tim Robbins said the film presented for him "a great opportunity to go in a different direction.
+Tim Robbins and Elizabeth Peña were among the first to audition for the roles of Jacob Singer and Jezzie Pipkin but Carolco Pictures demanded more established stars.
+Dustin Hoffman, Richard Gere and Al Pacino were considered for Jacob, while Andie MacDowell, Julia Roberts, Demi Moore and Madonna were considered for Jezzie.
+Lyne cast Robbins and Peña anyway.
+Robbins said the film presented for him "a great opportunity to go in a different direction.
 I love doing comedy, but I know I can do other things as well."